buildkite/iam-ssh-agent/service/README.md

 Once the deployment is complete, `sam` will print the URL of the API Gateway and the name of the DynamoDB permissions table.
 You can now add [keys](../README.md#adding-keys) and [permissions](../README.md#granting-access-to-keys) to your agent backend.

-### Deploy from the AWS Serverless Application Repository

-TBD